You are staring at your computer’s screen.

 Life does not promise you stability.
 IT PROMISES YOU A LABORATORY.
 In that laboratory you can experiment.

 We saw how the Lindy Effect teaches us how powerful content creation can be.
-Yet to make it powerful we learned three important principles, from Virgil’s story:
+Yet to make it compelling we learned three essential principles, from Virgil‘s story:

 - Press the publish button

 - Let readers validate your content, not your Persona

 - Tweak content like a scientist in a Laboratory